- Head to Oslo's harbor promenade and wander the Aker Brygge canals

 - Wander around Bryggen's historic wharf dating back to the 1700s

-- Tour lesser-known parts of Bergen with a local (choose between a walk or nearby hike)
+- Tour lesser-known parts of Bergen with a local

 With overnights in three separate locations, this itinerary is ideal for those who want to make the most of their five days with a mix of urban experiences and jaw-dropping landscapes.